Validating UTM tracking in FastStore

 utm_source=google

-was captured when the user enters the store, open your browser’s Developer Tools and click the Application tab. -
+was captured when the user acessed the store, open your Developer Tools in your browser and click the Application tab. -

 Go to the Storage section and navigate to IndexedDB > keyval-store.